 I'm so very blessed to have had a mother to encourage me to sing.
 She found opportunities which led me to sing publicly from the time I was four years of age.

 I love to sing.
-My singing voice and piano stylings supported three children, a dog and me.
+My singing voice and piano interpretations helped me support three children and a dog.

 I worked hard.
 If I wasn't on a stage somewhere in Hawaii or out in the middle of the ocean on a cruise ship performing, I was busy using my voice to teach others how to sing.
-I'm not complaining, in fact I am thankful that I could make a good living for my family doing what I love most.
-I have been able to live my dream and share my passion through music.
+I'm not complaining.
+I'm thankful that I could make a good living for my family doing what I love most.
+I've been able to live my dream and share my passion with grateful audiences through music.

 But more importantly, I've been a pretty happy person in spite of life's ups and downs.
 And I know there is a direct connection to singing and being happy.

-And it doesn't matter whether you sing well or just get buy.
+It doesn't matter whether you sing well or just get by.
 Can't carry a tune in a bucket you say?
 So what?
-It isn't great singing that makes you happy and healthy.
-It's the act of singing that does the job.
+It isn't a great voice that makes you happy and healthy, It's the act of singing that does the job.

 Singing is merely sustained speech.
 Just start with one word and hold on to it and that, my friend is singing.

 The late singer, Karen Carpenter, had a voice of velvet.
 Along with her brother Richard they recorded a string of top 10 hits in the early 70's.
 Karen died of heart failure brought on by anorexia nervosa in February of 1983.

 "Sing" Was one of Karen's most loved songs.
 It was written by Louis Prima and contains a wonderful message for us all.